JoseFerreira99/MobiAlert/README.md

 This program is the implementation of the approach proposed in my master thesis for a embedded system to alert cyclists about critical urban zones on a city.
 This work was developed on a raspberry PI Zero W, being compatible with other Raspberry PI's, as example the **(?)Raspberry PI 3 (?)** and the Raspberry PI Zero W 2.

+All codes are written in python 3, using additional libraries

 ## Modules

 The *Mobialert Pre-Processing folder* contains a file named 'main.py' , which converts the CSV extracted from the GIS database, CityZones.
 This CSV file should be located in the *Cities* folder, and the conversion output is exported to the *Cities_Grids* file.